open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 ## How to use `Config`

-After loading the configuration file, we can access the data stored in `Config` instance just like getting/writing value from `dict`, or getting/writing attribute from instance.
+After loading the configuration file, we can access the data stored in `Config` instance just like getting/setting values from `dict`, or getting/setting attributes from instances.

 ```python
 print(cfg.test_int)